Prineville Reservoir is Central Oregon’s best all-around fishery for a variety of bass and panfish.

 Most anglers use fairly light gear for crappie, with 4- or 6-pound test line.
-Crappie jigs (soft plastic or sometimes feather and other material) is the most common crappie lure.
+Crappie jigs (soft plastic or sometimes feather and other material) are the most common type of crappie lure.

 Some anglers like to tip their jig hooks with a bit of natural bait or a prepared bait, such as a Berkley Crappie Nibble.
 Some anglers also will add a split shot to the leader just above the jig, if they need a little more weight.

 Crappie can also be caught with other minnow-sized lures, including small spinners and tiny crankbaits.
-Sometimes trolling these lures will help anglers locate the crappie schools, and then they switch to jigs for more efficient catching.
+Sometimes trolling these lures will help anglers locate the crappie schools, and then they switch to jigs for faster catching.

 Let’s face it: Bullhead catfish aren’t Oregon’s favorite gamefish.
 In many places they are considered a “trash fish,” and they can pose a serious problem to the food chain in some waters.